 Kingdom of Heaven specifically the Director's Cut.
 Sybillia, Queen of Jeruselum cuts her hair when she renounces her throne after she mercy kills her son before he suffers and dies from leprosy like her brother.

 This happens in the sequel to The Boondock Saints.
 Connor and Murphy MacManus have been in hiding in Ireland for years, growing hair and beards worthy of Christ himself.
 When they are called out of retirement, they immediately shave it all off, returning to their first-film appearance (with some Perma Stubble for good measure.)
-Later, they wonder why they did it.
+Later, they realize they are easily recognizable now and they wonder why they did it in the first place.

 In The A-Team, after breaking B.A. out of prison, the others give him a razor but he simply cuts his hair short rather than into his usual mohawk, as he now rejects the violence it represented to him.
 Later, after he accepts that violence can be right and necessary, this shift is emphasized by the dramatic reveal of the mohawk's return.